LUAstro/LUAstro-website/README.md

 Photo_Search.js is the JavaScript code that allows images of new objects on the Astrophotography page to be correctly sorted by user entries (e.g. typing M33 will show pictures of the Andromeda Galaxy).
 This file can be viewed in the `/scripts/` folder of the base directory.

-**Updating this is therefore necessary if you wish to add new images to the Astrophotgraphy page that are of new objects.
+**Updating this is therefore necessary if you wish to add images to the Astrophotography page that are of new objects.
 If a photo is merely taken by a new photographer, taken during a new year, or with new equipment, you can simply update the options list on the Astrophotography page.
 If a photo is of multiple objects in a new combination (e.g. of B33, NGC 2024, & M42, instead of just M42) a new entry on the Photo_Search.js file MUST be created for that image, so that it returns the image as a result for each entry.**

 Updating this is actually quite simple.
 Find the part of the file that begins: